tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 * **Runtime:** `Python 3.7`

-**Note:** Currently, AWS Lambda offers support for Python 3.8, be aware of choosing version 3.7 as the runtime to avoid version conflicts with the code in Today's lesson.
+**Note:** Currently, AWS Lambda offers support for Python 3.8.
+Be aware of choosing version 3.7 as the runtime to avoid version conflicts with the code in today's lesson.

 ![Create function page](Images/aws-lambda-create-function.png)